marcellui/marcellui/README.md

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.

-the home page has a quick intro about me the about page has a detailed writeup about me the projects page has a list of projects completed by me, and you can click into each project to view it in more detail the resume page has my resume
+the home page has a quick intro about me. the about page has a detailed writeup about me. the projects page has a list of projects completed by me, and you can click into each project to view it in more detail. the resume page has my resume. the marcel ai page has an ai chat bot that gives personalized responses.

 ### Mockups